feedbackwp/plugin-readmes/readme.txt

 5. Add shortcode [ratemypost] to your posts or embed rating widgets automatically in the Settings

 == Changelog ==

+= 3.4.5 =
+* Fixed bug where a private post could be rated.

 = 3.4.4 =
 * [Includes all changes of Rate my Post FREE](https://wordpress.org/plugins/rate-my-post/#developers)